CRITICAL ILLNESS INSURANCE

 Individual Critical Illness

 Individual critical illness insurance is a policy purchased by an individual to cover themselves and their family.
-Individual plans are usually about $15–30 per month for $50,000 of coverage.
 Unlike group critical illness plans, individual plans are portable, meaning you will not lose coverage if you leave your job.

 Is critical illness insurance right for my client?